P-Darabi/P-Darabi/README.md

 🚀 **Data** is God in the world of Machine Learning!
 Ready to dive into a world where data reigns supreme?
 Let's make magic together!

-I am a **Computer Vision Researcher** and **Machine Learning Specialist** passionate about leveraging advanced algorithms to solve real-world challenges.
+I am a **Computer Vision Researcher** and **Machine Learning Engineer** passionate about leveraging advanced algorithms to solve real-world challenges.
 I strive to contribute to the **data science** community by sharing knowledge, collaborating on innovative projects, and fostering collective growth.

 Let’s connect, learn, and work towards impactful AI-driven solutions together!